-It’s the equivalent of three bottles of liquid shampoo
+Just one shampoo bar is the equivalent of three bottles of liquid shampoo

-Ethique is an entirely plastic free, vegan and carbon neutral brand
+Ethique is an entirely plastic-free, vegan, and carbon neutral brand

-It doesn’t contain palm oil
+Does not contain palm oil

 Ethique is a sustainable brand that was created in New Zealand and launched worldwide in 2020.
 The brand has 12 shampoo bars and Mintasy is our favorite.
 It’s a brand that prides itself on being completely plastic-free in everything it does, from the products created right through to the packaging that is used for shipping.

-It’s available to buy direct from Ethique.co.uk, but it’s also stocked in Holland & Barrett, Feel Unique, Boots and Amazon.
+It’s available to buy direct from Ethique.co.uk, but it’s also stocked in Holland & Barrett, Feel Unique, Boots, and Amazon.
 We haven’t seen many discounts available on Ethique, but Feel Unique often has site-wide deals in which you can snap a few up, or if you're based in the UK you can earn advantage points when you shop via Boots.

 The hero ingredients in Mintasy are cocoa butter, coconut oil, and peppermint extract.
 The Ethique shampoo bar is safe for use on color-treated hair and is also soap-free and pH balanced.
 It’s formulated with sodium coco-sulfate, which is a foaming agent made from fatty acids found in coconut oil—an alternative to using palm oil.

 The use of sulfates is something that divides people; while some like them because of the foaming effect, others don’t because they have been known to strip hair of natural oils and cause dryness—especially in curly hair, which dries faster than other hair types.
 However, it’s worth noting that all the ingredients that Ethique use are vegan, sustainably produced and sourced, and don’t contain palm oil or petrochemicals.
 This means that nothing is derived from petroleum.

-How to use and store the Ethique shampoo bar
+The best way to use and store the Ethique shampoo bar